Synixe/Documents/rules.md

 Any form of content or interaction considered harassment at the discretion of the Moderators will not be tolerated.
 This includes but is not limited to:
 1. Spam messaging.
-2. Content, symbols, or behaviours of a sexual or sexually suggestive nature.
+2. Content, symbols, or behaviors of a sexual or sexually suggestive nature.
-3. Discrimination of race, ethnicity, religon, gender, or sexual orientation.
+3. Discrimination of race, ethnicity, religion, gender, or sexual orientation.

 ## 3.3 - Reposting
 Reposting content that you have previously posted is not allowed and may be removed by a moderator.

 ## 3.4 - Use of Memes
-1. #memes is to be used as a place to post media content that is unrelated to converstations happening in other channels.
+1. #memes is to be used as a place to post media content that is unrelated to conversations happening in other channels.
 2. Repeatedly posting content in violation of any rule under Section 3 will result in a minimum one week ban from #memes or the applicable channel.

 <hr/>